Terrence J: Early life

 Jenkins was born in the Queens borough of New York City, and grew up mostly in Rocky Mount, North Carolina.
 He attended Northern Nash High in Rocky Mount.
 During this time, Jenkins worked at WRSV Soul 92.1 as a DJ until he graduated from high school.
 He spent his college years at North Carolina A&T State University; he also lived in Greensboro.
 During his time at North Carolina A&T State University, he served as Student Government Association President and as a DJ for North Carolina A&T's radio station WNAA.
 He also worked as a DJ at local radio station 102 Jamz in Greensboro.
-Jenkins is a member of Omega Psi Phi fraternity where he later was initiated in spring 2004 to the Mu Psi chapter at North Carolina A&T State University.
+Jenkins is a member of Omega Psi Phi fraternity.
+He was initiated in spring 2004 into the Mu Psi chapter at North Carolina A&T State University.
 After graduating from North Carolina A&T State University in 2004 with a degree in mass communication, Jenkins worked in the diversity office of Nascar in Daytona Beach, Florida.